jzxyouok/animoto_api_client_java/README.md

 * [Getting Started using the Java Client](#getting_started_using_the_java_client)
 * [How to contribute to this client](#how_to_contribute)

-For for detailed Java client documentation, see the [java client javadocs][javadoc]
+For for detailed Java client documentation, see the [java client javadocs][javadoc].

 <a name="who_should_read_this_document"></a>
 ## Who should read this document?